This easy raspberry syrup recipe is full of berry flavor! It works on just about anything, from cocktails to pancakes to desserts.

-Here’s a tasty kitchen trick you need to add to your arsenal: Raspberry Syrup!
+Here’s a tasty kitchen trick you need to add to your arsenal: raspberry syrup!
 This easy recipe takes just a few minutes to make and is bursting with berry flavor.
-Try a little sip and you’ll be surprised at the magic made with just 2 ingredients!
-The best part is that this syrup works for literally anything: cocktails, pancakes, waffles, and even flourless chocolate cake.
-Here’s what to know about this killer all-purpose syrup!
+Try a little sip and you’ll be surprised at the magic made with just two ingredients!

 Two ingredients for raspberry syrup

 This raspberry syrup takes only 2 ingredients!
 What we love about it is that only requires ½ cup of fresh raspberries, since these berries are typically pretty pricey.
 It’s actually perfect for raspberries that are about to go bad (hello, food waste solutions!).
-We first made it for the raspberry cocktails like the classic Clover Club and Raspberry Martini, then realized that it works for pancakes and waffles as well.
-A little goes a long way!
-Here’s what you’ll need for this raspberry syrup:

 - Raspberries